 What Do I Need to Do When Someone Wants to Buy My Digital Agency?

 It can be super exciting when someone is interested in acquiring your agency… right up until the time that it gets super overwhelming.
-Here are the steps you need to take to make sure it goes as smoothly as possible while also benefitting you and your employees the most.
+Here are the steps you need to take to make sure that when you sell your agency, it goes as smoothly as possible while also benefiting you and your employees the most.

 #1 Know what your agency is worth and the amount you need to have to walk away.

 These deals are done in a two-tier structure: cash amount and earn out.
 Come up with your cash amount figure, present it to the buyer and make sure you’re happy with the amount.
 Most earn outs are structured in a way that make them unachievable, so don’t get your heart set on earning it.

 Celebrations and telling people too soon could seriously bite you in the ass.
 If someone is inquiring, they have interest but there is no deal in place.
 Keep it “business as usual” and try not to mentally spend all that money you think you’re going to get in the buyout.

 #3 Be helpful without disclosing too much before you get the Letter of Intent.